f5businessdevelopment/bigipworkshop/docs/ex2.md

 The organization name will follow a format like "STUDENT-XXXX," where "XXXX" represents a unique prefix assigned to each student.
 Additionally, a workspace will be generated with a name patterned as "workspace-XXXX," where "XXXX" corresponds to the unique prefix assigned to each student.

+"Let's take a look at the existing `tfe.tf` file in your directory."

 ```
 # Declare required provider
 terraform {